Scott County officials confirm a second person has tested positive for coronavirus

 The individual is a middle-aged adult between the ages of 41-60 and is not a resident of Iowa or Illinois.
 The case is travel-related, according to the health department.

 The individual is currently recovering in the hospital.
+No other information, including the person's condition, where they were tested or what state they are from, was released Thursday morning.

 “While this person is not a resident in our community, this confirms what public health officials have been saying that COVID-19 is in our community,” the health department said in a media release. ''